-A brief history of the ministry, given by David Rives
+A brief history of the ministry, as recounted by David

 From a young age I had been interested in astronomy and space, and at the age of 9 my family purchased a ten inch reflector telescope, which we would set up and enjoy on clear nights.
 I remember viewing and tracking comet Hale-Bopp through that very telescope week after week.
 It was a beautiful sight and astronomy was a small hobby for many years.

 The pivotal moment for me came in early 2007, as my interest in astrophotography (taking photos of deep-space objects through telescopes) began to grow.
 At that time, I got a 16″ observatory-class LX200 GPS with full go-to technology.
 It was a mammoth optical telescope, shipped special order from California, arriving on February 20th.

 After quite a bit of setup (the total weight including mount and base was over 600 lbs) I looked through the telescope for the first time.
 The things visible through it were nothing short of breathtaking.
 I was amazed!
 But why was I keeping this to myself?
 Why shouldn’t I use this opportunity to share these amazing sights with others?
 My strong Biblical beliefs kept leading me back the verse in Psalms that says “The heavens declare the glory of God.”
 Perhaps I could use this new technology, along with an indoor presentation and Hubble space photography to tell people about God’s glory?

 Only weeks later, I began the formation of David Rives Ministries and started the long, time-consuming process of achieving the status of a non-profit religious organization.